-Mandatory Disclosure Requirements Section/Declaration Governance Structure ESG Governance Structure Reporting Principles About the Environmental, Social and Governance Report - Reporting Framework Reporting Boundary About the Environmental, Social and Governance Report - Reporting Scope
+Mandatory Disclosure Requirements Section/Declaration

-Subject Areas, Aspects, General Disclosures and KPIs Description Section/Declaration Aspect A1: Emissions General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
-Emissions KPI A1.1 The types of emissions and respective emissions data.
-Performance Summary KPI A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
-Performance Summary KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
-Not applicable - explained KPI A1.4 Total non-hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
-Performance Summary KPI A1.5 Description of emissions target(s) set and steps taken to achieve them.
-Emissions - Air Emissions, GHG Emissions KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them.
-Emissions - Waste Management
+Managed y Disclosure ne quirements Governance Structure ESG Governance Structure Reporting Principles About the Environmental, Social and Governance Report - Reporting Framework Reporting Boundary About the Environmental, Social and Governance Rep oort - Reporting Scope Subject Areas, Aspects, General Disclosures and KPIs Descriptio on .
+Section/Declaration Aspect A1: Emissions General Disclosure comp signified relating to n on: policies; and policies; and poliance with relevant laws and regulations that have a ficant impact on the issuer air and greenhouse gas emissions, discharges into land, and generation of hazardous and non-hazardous Emissions KPI A1.1 The types of of emissions and respective emissions data.
+Performance Summary KPI A1.2 emissions (pe 1) and energy indirect (Scope 2) greenhouse gas in tonnes) and, where appropriate, intensity (e.g. per duction volume, per facility).
+Performance Summary KPI A1.3 rdous waste produced (in tonnes) and, where e, intensity (e.g. per unit of production volume, per Not applicable - explained KPI A1.4 nazardous waste produced (in tonnes) and, where e, intensity (e.g. per unit of production volume, per Performance Summary handled, and a description of reduction target(s) set and steps